 "By initiating a road map and acting as a negotiator to implement it, China can increase its effectiveness in helping to resolve North Korea's nuclear problem, and this is something only China can do.
 Embracing a new negotiation model to expedite the solution of this issue works to the advantage of the world, and to China's own advantage as a responsible regional player and reemerging world power."

 Magazine or Newspaper Article, Arms Control Today, issue 10, volume 35

 By Hui Zhang, Senior Research Associate, Project on Managing the Atom

 "Chinese officials have expressed a growing concern that U.S. space and missile defense plans will stimulate a costly and destabilizing arms race...."

-Journal Article, Science, issue 5862, volume 319
+Journal Article, European Security, issue 4, volume 14

 By John P. Holdren, Former Director and Faculty Chair, Science, Technology and Public Policy Program

 By Matthew Bunn, Professor of Practice; Co-Principal Investigator, Project on Managing the Atom